The following are samples of Animations that Hubble-II is able to perform,

 and also a demonstration of your telescope's mount being controlled by Hubble to automatically point at celestial objects that you're viewing on the displays

 Each display has multiple configuration options, of which just a few examples are shown here

-This video clip shows an example of a body being selected on the display, and a telescope being automatically aimed at it.
+This video clip shows an example of celestial objects being selected on the display, and then directing a telescope to be aimed at them.

-The Horizon display is used in this example, and the object selected with a mouse click is Saturn.
+The Horizon display is used in this example, and the first object selected with a mouse click is the Double Star, Algol.

-The animation shows that after being selected, an "Object Identification" popup window is displayed.
-The "GoTo" button is then pressed, and the telescope begins to slew to Saturn.
+The animation shows that after selecting an object, an "Object Identification" popup window is displayed.
+The "GoTo" button on that popup is then pressed, and the telescope begins to slew to Algol.

-You can see the double-ringed circle, which is always showing the telescope's currently aimed position, begin to move across the display until it is enclosing Saturn.
+You can see the ringed-marker-circle, which is always showing the telescope's currently aimed position, begin to move across the display until it encloses the selected object.

-The window in the upper left of the display is the ASCOM Telescope Simulator.
-You can see the current Right Ascension and Declination change as the telescope slews.
+In the Object Identification window that appears, you can see the current Right Ascension and Declination change as the telescope slews.

 Note that this functionality requires that your telescope mount is being controlled by the